bparanj/crystal/computer/electronics/design/relay.md

 6. We plot the results using Matplotlib, showing both the coil voltage and LED voltage over time.

-7. Finally, we print some key values, including steady-state voltages and currents.
+7. Finally, we print some key values,  steady-state voltages and currents.

 To run this simulation: